 Analysis of metallic elements in compounds or samples is an integral part of chemical research.
 The purpose of this experiment is to learn the techniques to separate and identify some common cations and to understand the principles for the equilibria of precipitation and complex formation.
 The systematic analysis of cations is an integral part of the salt analysis (or systematic qualitative analysis).

 Table of Contents

 The qualitative analysis of an inorganic mixture is started by first carrying out some preliminary tests.
-The Preliminary test for cations are
+The Preliminary tests for cations are

 - Physical examination

 These tests do not give conclusive evidence yet they provide some information about the ions present in the mixture.

 Qualitative analysis of cations usually consists of three stages.

 - First based on different solubility properties the cations are separated into 5 groups through the successive addition of selective precipitating reagents.

 - Second, within each group precipitated cations are separated through selective dissolution processes.

 - Third, the presence of each cation is verified through different identification tests.